Canada’s national leader in saving wildlife to ensure the rich diversity of nature for future generations.

 The Zoo has over 5,000 animals representing over 450 species.
 At the Toronto Zoo we are dedicated to providing the animals in our care with the means to live long and enriching lives.
 Visitors may come across animal feedings (which could include the feeding of prey items), breeding activities or other natural behaviours when visiting the Zoo.

 There are over 10 km (six miles) of walking trails.

 287 hectares (710 acres).
 One of the largest zoos in the world.

 Explore the Discovery Zone, featuring the Kids Zoo, a dynamic, interactive children's wildlife experience,

 Splash Island, an exciting two-acre water play area and the Waterside

 There are seven gift shops and kiosks located throughout the Zoo site.

 The Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain and the Tundra Trek.
 Animals are displayed indoors in tropical pavilions and outdoors in naturalistic environments, with viewing at many levels.

-There are five rides: NEW Gorilla Climb Ropes Course, Zoomobile, Conservation Carousel, Camels and Ponies.
+There are four rides: Gorilla Climb Ropes Course, Zoomobile, Conservation Carousel, and the Tundra Air ride.